-7.2.3.
-Linkability Through Traffic Analysis
+6.2.3.
+Traffic Analysis

-This document assumes that all communication between different entities is protected by HTTPS.
+This document assumes that all communication between different Oblivious Client, Oblivious Relay Resource, and Oblivious Gateway Resource is protected by HTTPS.
 This protects information about which resources are the subject of request and prevents a network observer from being able to trivially correlate messages on either side of a relay.
+However, it does not mitigate traffic analysis by such network observers.

-As the time at which Encapsulated Request or response messages are sent can reveal information to a network observer.
+The time at which Encapsulated Request or response messages are sent can reveal information to a network observer.
 Though messages exchanged between the Oblivious Relay Resource and the Oblivious Gateway Resource might be sent in a single connection, traffic analysis could be used to match messages that are forwarded by the relay.